AvalonSemiconductors/AS2650/docs/source/isa.rst

 Zero Addressing
 ---------------

-This is a special form of Register Addressing that is identical in encoding but operates on a pair of registers, the second of which is implied to be R0.
+This is a special form of Register Addressing that is identical in encoding but operates on a pair of registers, the second of which is always implied to be R0.

 With the exception of ``strz`` or unless otherwise specified, R0 is also the destination for the instruction result with the specified register index only used as a source.